benchristel/benchristel.github.io/_posts/2019-09-06-the-paradox-of-throwaway-code.md

 rewritten from scratch.

 By contrast, when you design well and test thoughtfully, code that's no longer needed stands out.
-Since it has clearly defined responsibilities and is decoupled from its surroundings, it can be pruned from the codebase as easily as a dead leaf can be plucked from a tree.
+Since it has a single clearly defined purpose and is decoupled from its surroundings, it can be pruned from the codebase as easily as a dead leaf can be plucked from a tree.